cfneuhaus/json/README.md

-This is a fork of https://github.com/nlohmann/json that provides compatibility with VS2013.
+This is a fork of https://github.com/nlohmann/json that provides compatibility with Visual Studio 2013.